Publish: 11 Mar 2023, 10:51 am

-Dhaka's air quality continued to be in the 'unhealthy' zone on Wednesday (May 31, 2023) morning.
+Dhaka’s air quality continues to remain in the 'unhealthy' zone.

-With an air quality index (AQI) score of 166 at 8:41 am on Wednesday, Dhaka ranked second in the list of cities worldwide with the worst air quality, reports UNB.
+With an air quality index (AQI) score of 198 at 9:04 am today, the capital of Bangladesh ranked second in the list of cities worldwide with the worst air quality, reports UNB.

-Indonesia’s Jakarta and Chile’s Santiago occupied the first and third spots in the list, with AQI scores of 173 and 157, respectively.
+Iraq’s Baghdad and Pakistan’s Lahore occupied the first and third spots, with AQI scores of 208 and 198, respectively.

 Subscribe Shampratik Deshkal Youtube Channel